 For less than $40 dollar you will get one of the safest and best toddler scooter helmet available on the market thanks to Giro, for its established credibility in the bike and bike accessories arena.

-The scooter helmet also feature 20 vents that help keep your toddler’s head cool especially in those sunny days.
+It also feature 20 vents that help keep your toddler’s head cool especially in those sunny days.
 The advanced Giro Mini-Lock system ensures that your child puts on the bike helmet without pinching skin.
 The soft padding inside helps minimize impact upon crash and a built-in visor gives a bit of shade especially in summer days.

-This scooter helmet is adjustable, thus grows with your child right from infanthood to toddlerhood for kids with 18.75 to 20.5 inches in diameter hence one of the best scooting helmet for infants and toddlers.
+It is adjustable, thus grows with your child right from infanthood to toddlerhood for kids with 18.75 to 20.5 inches in diameter hence one of the best scooting helmet for infants and toddlers.

 Finding the right scooter helmet for your child

-Every child needs a helmet, and scooter helmets vary according to sizes.
+Every child needs a head protector, and scooter helmets vary according to sizes.
 A loose scooter helmet is not going to offer your toddler the best protection.
 The best scooter helmets have a universal fit ring that allows you to adjust according to the size of the head.
 Even though very large helmets can be fitted with sizing pads, it’s however not recommended to buy your child or yourself a helmet that’s too big for it will not only make you feel uncomfortable but also be less protective.

 Everyone should wear a helmet when scooting.
 Manufacturers have designed different scooter helmets according to the demands on the market.
 There are helmets for adult riders and some helmets designed for toddler scooters specifically for children as young as 2 to 3 years old.
 While age somehow determines the type of scooter helmet you can buy for your toddler, sometimes getting to measure your child’s head circumference is the only sure way that you will get the best scooter helmet for them.
 At times a child might be too big or too small for their age.